Olympics-Canada's Gaucher says forced to choose between going to Games or being a mum | Sports-Games

 Canada, ranked fourth in the world, are due to face Serbia in their opening match at the Tokyo Olympics, which begin on July 23.
 "Right now I'm being forced to decide between being a breastfeeding mom or an Olympic athlete.
 I can't have them both," Gaucher said on Instagram https://www.instagram.com/p/CQe6gi8Lb5e.
 "Tokyo has said no friends, no family, no exceptions.

 "Japanese fans are going to be in attendance, the arenas are going to be half-full, but I will not have access to my daughter?"
-Local media reported that the Canadian Olympic Committee and governing body Canada Basketball have appealed to Tokyo organisers to allow Gaucher's husband and daughter to be in Japan with her during the Games.
+The Canadian Olympic Committee (COC) and sport's national governing body Canada Basketball have appealed to Tokyo organisers to allow Gaucher's husband and daughter to be in Japan with her during the Games.

+"The Canadian Olympic Committee and Canada Basketball recognize how difficult this situation is and have been supporting Kim at her request," the organisations told Reuters in a joint statement.
+"In any other Games scenario, we would have long ago found a solution."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)